wss8013/wss8013/README.md

 ### Hi there 👋

- :woman_student: I am currently pursuing Master's degree in computer science at Northeastern University.
+ :woman_student: I am currently pursuing Master's degree in computer science at Northeastern University. <br />
  👯 I'm looking for internship opportunities to help me grow in the field to gain some mentorship from professionals in the field.

 <!--